cert-ee/cuckoo3/docs/src/installation/vmcreation.md

     - The platform is required so that Cuckoo knows what machine to chose for a specific sample.
 Example value: windows
 - The platform/operating system version (`os_version`)
     - This is the version of the platform supplied earlier. __This should only contain a version__.
 Not the full OS name.
 So "10", not "windows 10".
 Cuckoo uses this together with the platform to differentiate between machines of the same OS.
+- The operating system architecture: amd64, arm, etc (`architecture`)
+    - This is used to select the correct (build of) stager and monitor component for the machine

 **Optional fields per entry:**